tyleteam/jquery-tyle-player/README.md

 ##Options

-The roundSlider has several properties and events to interact with the control programmatically.
+The Tyle Player has several properties and events to interact with the control programmatically.

-To know more about the Options, please check the documentation.
 ```javascript
 $(selectol).tylePlayer([
     'https://....jpg',